+4.2.3.26.x1 Policy decision types and condition data error handling

-If the "PolicyDecisionErrorHandling" feature is supported and if the SMF receives one or more policy decisions and/or condition datas which are not referred by any PCC rules or session rules as defined in subclause 4.2.3.1 but the storage of the policy decisions and/or condition datas was unsuccessful (e.g. the policy decision could not be successfully stored due to a limitation of resources at the SMF), the SMF shall behave as follows:
+If the "PolicyDecisionErrorHandling" feature is supported and if the SMF receives one or more policy decision types (as defined in subclause 4.1.4.4) and/or condition data (as defined in subclause 4.1.8) which are not referred by any PCC rules or session rules as defined in subclause 4.2.3.1 but the storage of the policy decision types and/or condition data was unsuccessful (e.g. the policy decision could not be successfully stored due to a limitation of resources at the SMF), or because there are semantical inconsistencies in the provided data, the SMF shall behave as follows:

-- include an HTTP "200 OK" status code and one or more PolicyDecisionFailureCode data types to indicate the type(s) of the failed policy decisions and/or condition data in the response message if the SMF does not need to report any other information (e.g. the failure report of the PCC rule or session rule which are provisioned in the same message are not needed).
+- If the "ExtPolicyDecisionErrorHandling" feature is not supported, include an HTTP "200 OK" status code and one or more PolicyDecisionFailureCode data types to indicate the type(s) of the failed policy decisions and/or condition data in the response message if the SMF does not need to report any other information (e.g. the failure report of the PCC rule or session rule which are provisioned in the same message are not needed).

-- include an HTTP "200 OK" status code and the "policyDecFailureReports" attribute to indicate the type(s) of the failed policy decisions and/or condition data within the PartialSuccessReport data structure in the response message if the SMF needs to report partial success (e.g. some of the PCC rules and/or session rules provisioned by the PCF in the same message are not installed/activated successfully).
+- Include an HTTP "200 OK" status code and the "policyDecFailureReports" attribute to indicate the type(s) of the failed policy decisions and/or condition data within the PartialSuccessReport data structure in the response message if:

+a. the SMF needs to report partial success (e.g. some of the PCC rules and/or session rules provisioned by the PCF in the same message are not installed/activated successfully); or

+b. the "ExtPolicyDecisionErrorHandling" feature is supported, and the SMF does not need to report any other information (e.g. the failure report of the PCC rule or session rule which are provisioned in the same message are not needed).
+In this case, the SMF may also encode within the "invalidPolicyDecs" attribute the failed policy decisions.

-- include an HTTP "400 Bad Request" status code and the "policyDecFailureReports" attribute to indicate the type(s) of the failed policy decisions and/or condition data within the ErrorReport data structure in the response message if the SMF needs to reject the request (e.g. all the PCC rules and/or session rules provisioned by the PCF in the same message are not installed/activated successfully).
+- Include an HTTP "400 Bad Request" status code and the "policyDecFailureReports" attribute to indicate the type(s) of the failed policy decisions and/or condition data within the ErrorReport data structure in the response message if the SMF needs to reject the request (e.g. all the PCC rules and/or session rules provisioned by the PCF in the same message are not installed/activated successfully).

 When the PCF receives the above reports, the PCF shall consider all the instances of the policy decsions and/or condition data which are provisioned in the request message and indicated by the PolicyDecisionFailureCode data type are removed from the SMF.
 When the PCF receives the response with HTTP "400 Bad Request" status code but the "policyDecFailureReports" attribute is not included, the PCF shall consider all the provisioned instances of the policy decsions and/or condition data in the request message are removed from the SMF.

+The removal of a policy decision type and/or condition data shall not fail.